 If you know anything about the famous Buoy 10 fishery on the Columbia River, you immediately get what I’m talking about here.

-Salmon will swim up river with an incoming tide and let the outgoing tide take them back downriver again before eventually committing to charge up river to complete their journey.
+Salmon will swim upriver with an incoming tide and let the outgoing tide take them back downriver again before eventually committing to charge upriver to complete their journey.

-Fishing higher up in the lower tidal stretch of a river on the later part of an incoming tide makes sense and also focussing mid->lower in the tidal areas on the mid to later part of an outgoing tide.
+Fishing higher up in the lower tidal stretch of a river on the later part of an incoming tide makes sense and also focusing mid->lower in the tidal areas on the mid to later part of an outgoing tide.
 However, when an outgoing tide switches to incoming, you want to be even lower to catch those salmon just entering the river.

 Realize too, that the beginning of an outgoing tide will trigger some fish to commit to head upriver vs swimming back down.
 So if you are fishing good holding water just above the tidal area, expect fresh salmon to enter the holding water on that tidal change.

-Techniques and rigs for salmon fishing in a river
+The best techniques and rigs for salmon fishing in a river

 There are many techniques for catching salmon in a river, and I aim to cover them all at some point.
-I will however start with the most popular and applicable to the most rivers and situations
+I will however start with the most popular and applicable to the most rivers and situations:

 Drift fishing for salmon